a-oth/seiscomp-macos/README.md

 brew install boost
 ```

-Currently there are compilation issues with boost version 1.73.
-Version 1.72 works fine.
+Until recently there were compilation issues with boost version >= 1.73, while version
-We therefore included the possibility to pass a version variable `BOOST_VERSION_REQUIRED`
+1.72 worked fine.
+This has been resolved now, but we included the possibility to pass a
-with cmake in case the user has installed a specific boost version as boost@version.
+version variable `BOOST_VERSION_REQUIRED` with cmake in case the user has installed a
-Please note that seiscomp does not compile using the easily available version boost@1.60.
+specific boost version as boost@version.
+Please note that seiscomp does not compile using
-We used the `brew extract` command to extract version 1.72 of boost into a private tap
+the easily available version boost@1.60.
+You can use the `brew extract` command to extract
-of ours and then installed boost@1.72.
-Note that you should in that case not forget to
+a given version of boost into a private tap and then install it, for instance boost@1.72.
-link boost@1.72 so that the link /usr/local/opt/boost@1.72 exists, since cmake is looking
+Note that you should in that case not forget to link boost@1.72 so that the link
-for that.
+/usr/local/opt/boost@1.72 exists, since cmake is looking for that.

 ### Install Qt5 for the GUIs